pkulchenko/fullmoon/README.md

 -------------------------└───────────┘-- works as expected
 ```

-The first aproach is not going to work, as the call to `fm.render` is
+The first approach is not going to work, as the call to `fm.render` is
 going to be made when `setRoute` is called (and the route is only being
 set up) and not when a request is being handled.
 When the `serveContent`
 method is using (the second option), it's implemented in a way that delays